jadroman/BookCatalogAspNetWebApi/README.md

 ## Work in progress...

+- Create some shared components to reduce code redundancy for:
+  - update and create
+  - details and delete (Angular project only)
 - Add custom configuration provider to encrypt  connection string
 - Add "Result Pattern", a layer between service and controller which contains the logic of determining if result is eg. "Ok", "Invalid", "Unauthorized" etc.
   - The point is to remove that logic from controller.